MatthewGreenspun/Automate-Google-Classroom/README.md

 - Contains optional description field.
 - Contains menu to choose between multiple choice and short answer question.
 - If multiple choice question is selected, users can add and remove multiple choice options.
-- Contians field for Due date, which can be none, costom, or date of posting.
+- Contians field for Due date, which can be none, custom, or date of posting.

 7. PostOptions

 - Contains checkboxes for all of the user's classes.
 - Contians a field to select the schedule for posting the post, in the form on: \[days\] at \[time\].
-- Contians a field to select the day with options of "every day", "every weekday", or "costom" which shows a list of checkboxes for every day of the week.
+- Contians a field to select the day with options of "every day", "every weekday", or "custom" which shows a list of checkboxes for every day of the week.
 - Contains a time input to select the time that the post is posted.

 8. AddDate